joysticktv/joysticktv.github.io/streamer_support.md

 Your subscription value also may vary depending on a few factors.
 This is generally 80%, but may go up or down based on the user signing up under another streamer's [affiliate link](/affiliate_support), or another streamer using their joystick wallet.

-All funds earned take up-to 30 days to mature before you can request the payout.
+As a new user, all funds earned will be held for 30 days before they are available.
+After 90 days, and 3 payouts, you will be able to drop down to 15 days for your payment hold.

 ## Payouts

 Payouts can be requested once you have earned the minimum withdrawal amount in available funds.
 All funds received are considered "pending" for up-to 30 days from the day you receive the money.
+The timeframe will depend on your payout maturity hold which may be adjusted after 90 days with a well established account.

 You can think of your earnings like a sliding window.
 If you receive $1 on July 1st, that $1 will be available to you on July 31st.
 We do this in order to help protect us and you from fraud.

 *Payout Options*
 * **Check** ($50 min / $2 fee)
-* **ACH** ($100 min / $2 fee)
+* **ACH** ($50 min / $2 fee)
 * **Paxum** ($100 min / $2 fee)
 * **MassPay** ($100 min / $2 fee)
 * **Yoursafe** ($100 min / $2 fee)